 How can you know what type of data is the most important to your content marketing strategy?
 How can you boost your business and get it to make headway?
 This is when Google Analytics saves the day!
 What’s more is that not only does it let you solve these issues, but it also provides you with some great possibilities.
 Content management, custom reports, content insights, A/B testing and other powerful Google Analytics’ tools are there for you to help you manage your website.
-In this blog post, we’ve put out some killer ways how content marketers use Google Analytics to generate targeted content.
+In this blog post, our website development company’ve put out some killer ways how content marketers use Google Analytics to generate targeted content.

 Draw it up

 Before you start to use Google Analytics for improving library website content, you should think through the steps you’re going to take.
 First and foremost, create a marketing plan including key performance indicators, client goals, metrics, identification of your target audience, determination of channels used by the target audience, content publishing and sharing schedule (sharing information in social media), measurement of success and adjustment of the strategy.
 After establishing your key performance indicators (KPIs), you’ll know which Google Analytics features should be configured.

 Which content on your website is the most popular?

 It is vital to make research in order to know your audience better.
 If you commit to spend some time getting some key data, it will eventually pay off!
 Content marketers are able to get valuable information about their target audience actions within a few steps.